tdg5/stats-learning-notes/chapter-03-linear-regression.md

 correlated error terms can make a model appear to be stronger than it really is.

-Correlations in error terms can be the result of time series data, unexpected observation relationships and other environmental factors.
+Correlations in error terms can be the result of time series data, unexpected observation relationships, and other environmental factors.
 Observations that are obtained at adjacent time points will often have positively correlated errors.
-Good experiment design is crucial to limiting correlated error terms.
+Good experiment design is also a crucial factor in limiting correlated error terms.

 ##### 3. Non-constant variance of error terms